Configurations of points and topology of real line arrangements: Configurations of points and dual arrangements

 \subsection{Dual arrangements}

 \mbox{}

-A \emph{complex line arrangement} in $\PC^2$ is a finite set of lines $\A=\set{D_1,\dots,D_s}$.
-We say that $\A$ is a \emph{complexified real arrangement} if there is a coordinate system of $\PC^2$ for which each line of $\A$ admits an equation with real coefficients.
+A \emph{complex line arrangement} in $\PC^2$ is a finite set of distinct projective lines $\A=\set{D_1,\dots,D_s}$.
+We say that $\A$ is a \emph{complexified real arrangement} if there exists a coordinate system of $\PC^2$ for which each line of $\A$ admits an equation with real coefficients.

 \begin{de} The \emph{topology} of a line arrangement $\A$ in $\PC^2$ is the homeomorphism type of the pair $(\PC^2,\A)$.
-This topology is said \emph{ordered} if the homeomorphism respects a fixed order on $\A$. \end{de}
+This topology is said to be \emph{ordered} if the homeomorphism respects a fixed order on $\A$. \end{de}